 Do you wonder if your bitcoin is safe on an exchange?
 Custodians and exchanges are single points of failure when it comes to securing your bitcoin.
 If anything happens to them, your bitcoin could be at risk.

-Casa Gold allows you to upgrade your bitcoin security, beginning with holding your private keys.
+Casa allows you to upgrade your bitcoin security, beginning with holding your private keys.
 With this setup, you can relax knowing your bitcoin safe.